 The Ethereum Mainnet Merge

-“The merge,” as some call it, concerns the marriage of the existing Ethereum mainnet (Ethereum’s main network) with the Beacon Chain’s proof-of-stake protocol.
-The Ethereum 2.0 team working on these upgrades refers to this as “the docking.”
+The merge concerns the marriage of the existing Ethereum mainnet (Ethereum’s main network) with the Beacon Chain’s proof-of-stake protocol, as discussed.

-By introducing shard chains, the Ethereum network will have more capacity and speed, giving it the ability to handle more traffic.
+By introducing shard chains, which is scheduled to happen within the next year or two, the Ethereum network will have more capacity and speed, giving it the ability to handle more traffic.

-“Sharding” is a bit technical, but it basically means that a database will split horizontally to spread the load of the transactions on the network.
-Sharding reduces congestion and speeds everything up, allowing the network to store and process more data in a shorter amount of time.
+“Sharding” is a bit technical, but it basically means that a database will split up to disperse the load of transactions on the network.
+Sharding reduces congestion and speeds up transactions, allowing the network to store and process more data in a shorter amount of time.
 Plus, more people will be able to participate on the network after it is sharded.

 Ethereum 2.0 Staking

 Staking, in general, is the process of locking up cryptocurrencies to earn rewards.
 It’s like putting your cash in a savings account and accruing interest.
 Staking is a process used to validate data and transactions in a blockchain network, which is why and how Ethereum uses it.

-Recommended: What is Crypto Staking?
+Recommended: What Is Crypto Staking?

 That means that the process requires less energy and mining power — fewer resources overall — to keep the network running.

 The Difference Between Proof-of-Stake and Proof-of-Work

 Proof-of-work, conversely, is the original algorithm used by blockchain networks.
-On this protocol, users “mine” new coins, as they would with Bitcoin, to earn rewards.
+On this protocol, users “mine” new coins, as they would on the Bitcoin blockchain, to earn rewards.

-Recommended: Is Crypto Mining Still Profitable in 2021?
+Recommended: Is Crypto Mining Still Profitable in 2023?

 A proof-of-stake algorithm will also bring less risk onto the network, has stronger support for sharding, and is more efficient — all upgrades over the proof-of-work system.